 And that means customers are watering their yards later into the year, creating more demand for water and making things trickier for Denver Water’s water supply managers.

-Just recall the way September started this year, with a string of days in the mid-to-upper 90s, including back-to-back 99-degree days in the Denver area.
+You may recall how September started in 2022, with a string of days in the mid-to-upper 90s, including back-to-back 99-degree days in the Denver area.
 (Denver Water’s downtown weather station hit 100.)

-In fact, as 9News meteorologist Chris Bianchi reported on Twitter, Denver broke a record for number of 90-degree days (10) in a single September this year.
+In fact, on Sept.
+20, 2022, 9News meteorologist Chris Bianchi reported on what's now X, formerly known as Twitter, that Denver had broken a record for number of 90-degree days (10) in a single September.

-The phenomenon was also well-documented by 9News meteorologist Cory Reppenhagen in his Sept.
-5 report on how unusual heat records in Denver notched during September’s first week are part of the metro area’s rising September heat trend.
+9News meteorologist Cory Reppenhagen on Sept.
+5, 2022, also reported on the unusual heat records in Denver that are part of the metro area’s rising September heat trend.